WURFL/prebid.github.io/dev-docs/modules/wurflRtdProvider.md

 });
 ```

+{: .alert.alert-warning :}
-### This only matters if your site enforces TCF vendor consent for "storage"
+This only matters if your site enforces TCF vendor consent for "storage"
-### Sites with no CMP, or with GDPR enforcement disabled, are unaffected
+Sites with no CMP, or with GDPR enforcement disabled, are unaffected

 ## Testing